-Rafael Viñoly, born in 1944 is a Uruguayan architect, who describes itself as being a practical and intelligent architect who takes into consideration all the factors that go into the architecture of a building.
+Viñoly describes himself as being a practical and intelligent architect who takes into consideration all the factors that go into the architecture of a building.

 One of his most famous works is 432 Park Avenue, the third tallest building in North America.

-One of his memorable projects is the Pompidou Centre, designed with the help of Renzo Piano and Gianfranco Franchini.
+One of his memorable projects is the Pompidou Centre in France, designed with the help of Renzo Piano and Gianfranco Franchini.